Resource-Efficient Hadamard Test Tailored Variational Framework for Nonlinear Dynamics on Quantum Computers: Low-Depth Implementation of the Hadamard Test Quantum Circuits

 To substantiate the above-mentioned claim, we consider the generic Hadamard test circuit shown in Fig.~\ref{Fig:Hadamard_Test}a, which is routinely employed to evaluate either matrix elements $\braket{0|\hat{\mathcal{U}}({\boldsymbol\lambda})\hat{O}\hat{U}({\boldsymbol\lambda})|0}$ of some arbitrary operator $\hat{O}$ or state overlaps $\braket{0|\hat{\mathcal{U}}({\boldsymbol\lambda})\hat{U}({\boldsymbol\lambda})|0}$.
 Following the execution of the controlled-$\hat{U}({\boldsymbol\lambda})$ operation, the qubit system resides in the state $\ket{\Psi_{H}}$ expressed as

-Here, $\ket{\cdots}^{\otimes n}$ ($\ket{\cdots}_{a}$) represent the state of the $n$-qubit register (ancilla qubit).
+Here, $\ket{\cdots}^{\otimes n}$ ($\ket{\cdots}_{a}$) represent the state of the $n$-qubit register (ancilla qubit) and ${\rm C}^{1}\hat{U}({\boldsymbol\lambda})$ is a controlled unitary conditioned on a control qubit.
 Without loss of generality, we consider a representative form of the unitary operator $\hat{U}({\boldsymbol\lambda})$, comprising parameterized single- and multi-qubit rotation operators together with CNOT and various multi-controlled Toffoli gates, as illustrated in Fig.~\ref{Fig:Hadamard_Test}b $\bigl($up to a control from the ancilla qubit$\bigr)$.
 The controlled parameterized operators $\hat{U}_{i}(\lambda_{i})$ act non-trivially only on the subspace in which the ancilla qubit is in the state $\ket{1}_{a}$, such that Eq.~(\ref{EQ:Hadamard}) takes the form \begin{flushleft}